dealingwith/daniel-industries/_writings/antipocalypse.md

 "Kill each other...you mean more than we already have or already do?
 Look, the cycle was the only thing that was proven---hard times leading to 'progress',” Johnny made quotes in the air with his fingers, a huge pet peeve of mine, "leading to consumption, waste, and various cancers---physical, ecological, social or otherwise.
 The Wars led to Boomers led to Slackers led to Dramas led us here."

-Johnny was playing the prevailing blame game played by our generation.
+Johnny was playing the prevailing blame game of our generation.
 Old enough to have heard what things were like before, young enough to have never experienced the technological creature comforts and social mediations taken for granted by our grandparents and ripped from the dying arms of our parents.
 And still far too much information lying around, crying out "I told you so!" or "It never really happened!" or---and this is the one that gets under my skin a little bit and to which, it is safe to say, Johnny holds to, however loosely---"It's better this way."
 They all have their labels---the Revelators, the Retros, and who I would call the Anarchists, but they call themselves the New Realists.
 The irony that back in the day "New Realists" were an actual movement focused on the total embrace of technology as a medium to the beyond is completely lost on them.

 Me, I'm a cautious combination of Capitalist and Optimist ideals.
 I mean, capitalism never really went away, and what choice do we have but to march forward?
 "March" sounds too draconian and groupthink.
 I have fantasies about fixing up the old Explorer, lucking into some gas, and driving east...the western migration, the space race, the Oregon Trail and the Apollo Program, these are my precedents.